Rubén Blades Biography

 Rubén Blades padre (complete photo)

-His grandmother Emma Blades Bosques was also a great influence.
+His grandmother Emma Blades Bosques was also a powerful influence.
 She was a spiritualist, a Rosicrucian, a vegetarian, a painter, a poet, and a feminist.
 She taught him to read and exposed him to many ideas.

 "My abuela Emma who was with me at all times, instilled me with a sense of justice, that we can all serve as part of the solution.
 That is the perspective from which I developed and the foundation to help me move forward."